Reshape-skew-handling/reshape-on-flink/README.md

 # Reshape on Apache Flink
-This is the code for the implementation of Reshape on Apache Flink.
+This is the code for the implementation of Reshape on Apache Flink 1.13.
 More details about Flink and how to build it can be found at [Flink's github](https://github.com/apache/flink).

 ## Building the project
 ```console